clearlinux/swupd-client/test/functional/README.md

 <br/>

 ### Test Objects
 Test objects are all those elements that need to be mocked up in order to automate a test.
 The test library provides many functions for the creation and manipulation of these test objects.
 By far, the most useful test object that can be created by the test library are bundles.
-When creating a bundle using the test library, many other required test objects are created as a side effect, all things that are necessary for the bundle like, files, directories, manifests, packs, etc.
+When creating a bundle using the test library, many other required test objects are created as a side effect, all things that are necessary for the bundle like files, directories, manifests, packs, etc.

-Use the following command to crate a bundle with two files called "test-bundle" in the "my_env" test environment.
+Use the following command to create a bundle with two files called "test-bundle" in the "my_env" test environment.
 ```bash
 create_bundle -n test-bundle -f /foo/bar/test-file1,/baz/test-file2 my_env
 ```
 By creating that bundle the following objects will also be created:
 * A hashed directory (to be used for the /foo, /foo/bar and /baz directories)
-* Two hashed files (test-file1 and test-file2)
+* Two hashed files (test-file1 and test-file2, the content for these files is randomly generated so hashes are different)
 * A hashed tracking file for the bundle
 * A bundle manifest
 * A Manifest of Manifests (MoM)